alamincse/mvc-app-nodejs/docs/Documentation.md

 21. [CLI Cheatsheet](./docs/cli-cheatsheet)
 22. [FAQ](./docs/faq)

----
+--- -->

 ## Introduction
-This project brings a **Laravel-like workflow** to **raw Node.js**: a clean MVC structure, a custom router, middleware pipeline, a Route Service Provider, a simple view engine and a model layer powered by MySQL.
+This project brings a **Laravel-like workflow** to **Raw Node.js**: a clean MVC structure, a custom router, middleware pipeline, a Route Service Provider, Form validation, a simple view template engine and a model layer powered by MySQL.

 - No Express or external web frameworks.
 - JSON, URL‑encoded and multipart/form‑data request parsing.